Fun With Drama Volume 5

 Play out the Battle of Fish Creek and the terrible Battle of Batoche and feel the pain of the Métis who fled, who were captured and put in prison.
 Suffer the trial of Louis Riel and his hanging for treason.
 See it all through the eyes of Madame Tourond…

 Spiral bound, 42 pages.
 Includes suggestions for cross-curricular learning opportunities.
 Cost is $20.
-Order by mail or from our online store:
+Order by mail or purchase a downloadable PDF file here: